 - Narok – found in the west of Nairobi, in Narok County

 - Kajiado: Found in current Kajiado county and Borders Nairobi and extends to Tanzania.

 - Pokot: Found in Baringo County.

-- Turkana: Found along the North-western most part of Kenya, currently Turkana County.
+- Turkana: Found along with the North-western most of Kenya, currently Turkana County.

 - Lodwar: Found in Northwestern parts of Kenya.

 Predominantly nomadic communities in Kenya are

 - Maasai: Are Nilotes found in central and southern Kenya.
 Some of them extend to northern Tanzania.